 Varivax, also known as Varicella Virus Vaccine Live, is given as a shot to people who are 12 months or older.
 It contains a weakened form a chickenpox as well as gelatin and neomycin.
 It works by helping the immune system protect a person from getting chickenpox.
 Varivax may not protect everyone who gets it, and it does not treat chickenpox once a person has the virus.
 Chickenpox vaccine may be given at the same time as other vaccines.

-The CDC recommends children & adolescents and adults get two doses of chickenpox vaccine to prevent the virus.
+The CDC recommends that children & adolescents and adults get two doses of chickenpox vaccine to prevent the virus.
 According to the CDC, one dose of a single-antigen varicella vaccine is 85 percent effective at preventing any form of varicella.
 Getting two doses, on the other hand, is 90 percent effective at preventing any form of varicella.
-Both one and two dose schedules are 100 percent effective against severe varicella.
+Both one- and two-dose vaccine schedules are 100 percent effective against severe varicella.

 Children should get the first dose at 12 through 15 months old and a second dose at 4 through 6 years old, the CDC says.
 They can get the second dose at an earlier age if it is given at least three months after the first dose.